martin-ger/esp_wifi_repeater/README.md

 Some details are explained in this video: https://www.youtube.com/watch?v=OM2FqnMFCLw

 # Building and Flashing
-To build this binary you download and install the esp-open-sdk (https://github.com/pfalcon/esp-open-sdk) and my "nat" branch of the esp-open-lwip library (https://github.com/martin-ger/esp-open-lwip/tree/nat).
-The easiest way to get it is to download: https://github.com/martin-ger/esp-open-lwip/archive/nat.zip .
-Unpack and replace that in the esp-open-sdk tree. "make clean" in the esp_open_lwip dir and once again a "make" in the upper esp_open_sdk will do the job.
+To build this binary you download and install the esp-open-sdk (https://github.com/pfalcon/esp-open-sdk) and my version of the esp-open-lwip library (https://github.com/martin-ger/esp-open-lwip).
+Replace that in the esp-open-sdk tree. "make clean" in the esp_open_lwip dir and once again a "make" in the upper esp_open_sdk will do the job.
 This installs a new version of the liblwip_open.a that contains the NAT-features.

 Then adjust the BUILD_AREA variable in the Makefile and any desired options in user/user_config.h.